Jira

 Xyte will not reopen a closed incident, even if the Jira request is reopened.

-Step 1 — Open the Jira Webhook admin
+Step 1 — Create the webhook in Jira

-- In Jira, go to Settings → System → WebHooks
+- In Jira, navigate to Settings (cog icon) → System → WebHooks (under the Advanced section).

 - Direct URL: